mohamed-imthihas/color-wheel/README.md

-"# Color Wheel is a game developed using Javascript"
+Color Wheel is a game developed using Javascript